carloslodelar/cardano-course/setting-up-a-local-cluster/bring-decentralization-parameter-down-to-.80.md

 For your pool to produce blocks, you need to lower the decentralization parameter.
 To do that, create an update proposal to lower the decentralization parameter.

-First, generate non-extended verification keys for your genesis delegates.
+First, generate non-extended verification keys for your genesis delegates:

 ```bash
 cardano-cli key non-extended-key \